sunil-singh-chaudhary/workout_design/README.md

 ```

-Inside lib folder create a flavour_enviornmnet folder inside it we have different runnning folder like for main_development folder for running in developed or debug mode same for othere you have to just change the
+Inside lib folder create a flavour_enviornmnet folder inside it we have different runnning folder like for main_development folder for running in developedment Mode or debugmode same for othere lie ProductionMode you have to just change the

 ## Deployment
 ```bash